esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 3 - Toggle the Menu and add Escape Key Handling with JavaScript

+The handling of adding the `active` class was already in the local `menu.js` file, s

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)